Stand-Down Comedian

 “I thought I had this gift to share with the world,” says Peters, “but now I know I’m just another talentless schmo.”

-Peters also opened a group chat with his coworkers on LinkedIn and gave them the devastating news.
+Peters also opened a Teams chat and gave his coworkers the devastating news.

 “I can’t believe that cashier did this to him,” says Joe Amos, an officemate of Peters.
 “He hasn’t been the same since.”